yingweiwo

 Therapeutic Uses

-Didanosine in combination with other antiretroviral agents is indicated for the treatment of HIV-1 infection.
-Additionally, didanosine is indicated in the treatment of adults and children over 6 months of age with advanced HIV infection who are intolerant of zidovudine therapy or who have demonstrated significant clinical or immunologic deterioration during zidovudine therapy; didanosine is also indicated in the treatment of adults with advanced HIV infection who have received prior zidovudine therapy. /Included in US product labeling/
+Anti-HIV drug; antimetabolite; reverse transcriptase inhibitor.
+Didanoxin is indicated for the treatment of HIV-1 infection when used in combination with other antiretroviral drugs.
+Additionally, didanoxin is indicated for the treatment of adults and children with advanced HIV infection for more than 6 months who are unable to tolerate zidovudine or have experienced significant clinical or immunological deterioration during zidovudine treatment; didanoxin is also indicated for the treatment of adults with advanced HIV infection who have previously received zidovudine treatment. /Included on US product label/

-Didanosine is also used in combination with zidovudine. /NOT included in US product labeling/
+Diddanoxin may also be used in combination with zidovudine. /Not included on US product label/

 Drug Warnings